Year 6 test structure

 For both parts, your child will be given a pre-printed answer sheet to fill in.
 The answer sheet lists the different possible answers and the child has to put a pencil mark by the side of the correct answer.

 The tests are scored by a computer which reads the pencil lines.
 There is no writing involved.

 If your child receives SEN support and he/she routinely receive extra time to complete normal classroom activities, they may be eligible to be given extra time when they take the test.

 The test has already been designed so that children have to read very little and do no writing at all.
 Although we are required to consider requests for extra time, national research into this type of test shows that providing extra time does not necessarily have any significant effect on a child's results.

-If you wish to request this, and your child attends a Wandsworth primary school, you need to ask the Headteacher for a form.
-If your child does not attend a Wandsworth primary school, you can contact us.
+If you wish to request this, and your child attends a Wandsworth primary school, you need to ask the Headteacher, who will confirm the child’s eligibility.